TranPhu1999/TranDucPhu_porfolio/README.md

     <img src="images/avatar.png" alt="">
   </im>
   <div>
     <p>Hi, I'm Tran Duc Phu, a Graduated Student of the Ho Chi Minh University of Science majoring in computer science.
 I may have very little working experience in this industry, just about 1.5 years but I'm always curious and eager to learn new things.
 Especially in the field of data analysis and data science.
 I'm fascinated with all the things that we can do when we have those data in our hands.
-My favorite Albert Einstein quotes is "I am neither clever nor especially gifted.
+Albert Einstein have a quote "I am neither clever nor especially gifted.
 I'm just very, very curious"</p>
   </div>
 </div>
 </body>